The Blame Game Ain’t No Game

 Joseph Stack, Tea Party Terrorist

-5 Responses to “The Blame Game Ain’t No Game”
+5 thoughts on “The Blame Game Ain’t No Game

 I think a lot of conservatives will come to this position, albeit reluctantly.
 We can’t bring a knife to a gun fight.